ameliavasquez/Basics-of-Data-Vis/Uncertainty.md

 So, while weekly food spending wasn't proportional to gross income (ratios of the income groups are not equal to the ratios of the weekly food spending figures), there is certainly a correlation between gross income and food spending, which my graph conveys.
-The confidence intervals show that 95% of the real population is accounted for in the figures included in the sample data, so with little overlap between confidence intervals of the various income groups, we can be very confident in the fact that in the actual
+The confidence intervals show that 95% of the real population is accounted for in the figures included in the sample data, so with no overlap between confidence intervals of the various income groups, we can be very confident in the fact that in the actual
 American population, there is the correlation that we have observed in the sample means.